nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

    The *target* of a single connection is the node receiving signals (usually spikes).
 In a projection, the target layer is the layer from which target nodes are chosen.

-..
-TODO: Can we remove connection type definition?
-How about convergent and divergent?

-..
-Connection type
-..
-The *connection type* determines how nodes are selected when
-..    ``Connect`` creates connections between layers.
-It is either
-..    ``'convergent'`` or ``'divergent'``.

-..
-Convergent connection
-..
-When creating a *convergent connection* between layers, Topology visits
-..    each node in the target layer in turn and selects sources for it in the
-..    source layer.
-Masks and connection probabilities are applied to the
-..    source layer, and periodic boundary conditions are applied in the
-..    source layer, provided that the source layer has periodic boundary
-..    conditions.

-..
-Divergent connection
-..
-When creating a *divergent connection*, Topology visits each node in
-..    the source layer and selects target nodes from the target layer.
-Masks,
-..    connection probabilities, and boundary conditions are applied in the
-..    target layer.

 Driver
    When connecting two layers, the *driver* layer is the one in which